Estonian curative mud

+Peat mud (balneological peat)

+Peat mud is a type of curative mud formed from partially decomposed organic material accumulated in water-saturated wetland environments over thousands of years.

+In Estonia and other Baltic countries, peat mud has traditionally been used in balneological and spa treatments due to its high organic matter content and heat-retaining properties.

+Estonian balneological peat has been studied for its physicochemical composition, including humic and fulvic substances characteristic of balneological peat.

 Estonia has the most significant resources for health and wellness tourism among the Baltic countries, including Scandinavia.
 In Estonia, natural remedies were commonly used during the first half of the 19th century, and frequently contained mud and sea-water.
 As a consequence, many Estonian spas have traditionally incorporated a combination of natural remedies with a range of physical therapies, including gentle exercise, massage and heat and water therapies.

 Despite this, curative mud research in Estonia has stagnated since the 1990s, and one of the main limiting factors to the redevelopment of its public and commercial use is a lack of up-to-date scientific understanding about the sediment composition and depositional characteristics.
 In order to increase knowledge-intensive entrepreneurship in the fields of studying, developing and preserving local natural resources and the local population’s mobility and physical activity, a new body – the Centre of Excellence in Health Promotion and Rehabilitation (TERE CC) – was established in 2011, with the support of the European Regional Development Fund.
 The idea of this Centre is to bring about an innovation-based cooperation between representatives of physical and rehabilitation medicine clinics, research and development, local authorities and businesses in the field of balneology, particularly mud therapy.